-BATTLE GROUND STATE PARK
+BATTLE GROUND LAKE STATE PARK

 Battle Ground Lake State Park is a camping park with 280 acres of beautiful, forested land in the foothills of the Cascade Mountains.
 The lake itself is of volcanic origin and is considered to be a smaller version of Crater Lake in Oregon.

 This park offers five miles of horse trails and a primitive equestrian camping area.
 The spring-fed lake is stocked with trout and is a favorite of anglers.
-The lake is said to be a "miniature version" of Oregon's Crater Lake.
+The lake is said to be a miniature version of Oregon's Crater Lake.

 This area was named for a battle that settlers at Fort Vancouver expected to happen in 1855 between U.S. Army soldiers and some Klickitat Indians.
 The battle never occurred.